rnwolf/ccpm-planner/User Tutorial.md

 ## Conclusion

-The Critical Chain Simulator provides a visual and interactive way to learn and apply Critical Chain Project Management principles.
+The Critical Chain Planner provides a visual and interactive way to learn and apply Critical Chain Project Management principles.
 By focusing on resource constraints and buffer management, you can create more realistic project schedules and effectively track project progress.

 Happy project planning!